CHJX-FM: Programming

 The station hosts a number of different pre-recorded and live content.
 The station's morning show "Faith Mornings with Shaun" runs from 6:00 AM to 8:30 AM and is hosted by Shaun Mackenzie.
 From 8:30 AM until 12:15 PM the station runs a variety of talk programming including syndicated programs from Focus on The Family, Haven Today and Copland Financial Ministries.

 The mid-day is filled with Contemporary Christian Music until the afternoon show "Heading Home with Marion" from 2:00 PM to 6:00 PM hosted by Marion.
-The evening is filled with a variety of shows depending on the day with talk programming from Grace to You, Focus on The Family and Turning Point as well as pre-recorded music shows such as The Beautiful Ones with Sandy MacKay.
+The evening is filled with a variety of shows depending on the day with talk programming from Grace to You, Focus on The Family and Turning Point, as well as a variety of locally produced programs.

 The weekends have no live programming and are largely talk programming and shows in the morning with music for the rest of the day.
 Sunday mornings are a variety of weekend shows with preaching and teaching.